Honda CR-V Hybrid interior, dashboard & comfort

 In This Review

-- 4Engines, drive & performanceThe Honda CR-V Hybrid features a high-tech powertrain and the 2.0-litre engine is quiet and capable
+- 4Engines, drive & performanceThe Honda CR-V features a high-tech petrol-electric hybrid powertrain and the 2.0-litre engine is quiet and capable

-- 5Interior & comfort - currently readingIn top-spec EX trim, the Honda CR-V Hybrid has a genuine premium feel, but the infotainment system is a letdown
+- 5Interior, dashboard & comfort - currently readingIn top-spec EX trim, the Honda CR-V has a genuine premium feel, but the infotainment system is a bit of a letdown